R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 as the Provisioning Certificate Caching Service (PCCS).
 A newly installed machine obtains a machine certificate from Intel via the PCCS, which may then be persisted to disk.
 This process is automatic.

 The PCCS is typically operated as an organisation-wide service.
-For example, microsoft provides a PCCS service for users of the Azure cloud platform.
+For example, Microsoft provides a PCCS service for users of the Azure cloud platform.

 ## DCAP Client